zmewshaw/should_i_forfeit/README.md

 - Install the packages "numpy" and "matplotlib" with pip.
 If this is something you are unfamiliar with, refer to the following: https://www.python.org/downloads/.
 You are then ready to run the program.
 For the best sample results, use the values 52, 16, 14, 500 as inputs.
 Maximize the output window for the best viewing experience.
-- Clone the repository and run the following Python program: should_i_forfeit_sample.py (located in the main directory).
+- Clone the repository and run the Python program "should_i_forfeit_sample.py", located in the main directory.

 ## The Output
 The output you get should be a window filled with subplots, the number of which being dependent on the provided input variables.
 Since the goal of the program is to determine if a player should forfeit a game to save time, 2 simulations are plotted as the amount of points gained or lost over 100 hours.